ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 #### Alternative partitioning approaches

 There are several possible ways we can translate the informal partitioning algorithm into working code.
-For example, in our implementation in @sec:implementing-quicksort we move the pointers at most one step in each iteration of the `while`-loop.
+For example, in our implementation above we move the pointers at most one step in each iteration of the `while`-loop.
 An alternative is to move the pointers as far as possible during each iteration, and then the pseudocode will become like this: